alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - _Continuously valued_ numeric observations are almost always facts.
     - If the numeric attributes are summarized rather than simply constrained upon, they belong in a fact table<sup>pg 265</sup>.
     - Fact tables are typically limited to foreign keys, degenerate dimensions and numeric facts<sup>pg 278</sup>.
     - You should prohibit text fields, including cryptic indicators and flags, from the fact table<sup>pg 301</sup>.
 Textual comments should not be stored in a fact table directly because they waste space and rarely participate in queries<sup>pg 350</sup>.
+If textual characteristics are used for query filtering or report labeling, then they belong in a dimension<sup>pg 383</sup>.
     - The fact table's granularity determines what constitutes a fact table row.
-In other words, what is the measurement event being recorded?<sup>pg 342</sup>
+In other words, what is the measurement event being recorded?<sup>pg 342</sup>.
+    - There are trade-offs between creating separate fact table for each natural cluster of transaction types versus lumping the transactions into a single fact table<sup>pg 378</sup>.
+See page 144 for more details.
+    - The natural conflict between the detailed transaction view and the snapshot perspective almost always requires building both kinds of fact tables un the warehouse<sup>pg 378</sup>.
 - There are just three fundamental types of fact tables; transaction, periodic snapshot and accumulating snapshot<sup>pg 119</sup>.
 All three serve a useful purpose, and often need two to complement each other.
 Whenever a source business process is considered for inclusion in the DW/BI system, there are three essential grain choices<sup>pg 342</sup>.
     - Transaction fact tables are the most fundamental view of operations, at the individual transaction line level<sup>pg 120</sup>.
 A row exists in the fact table only if a transaction event occurred.
 Naturally most atomic and enables analysis at extreme detail.
 However you cannot survive on transactions alone.
     - The transaction grain is the most fundamental<sup>pg 342</sup>.
+Transaction fact tables are useful for answering a wide range of questions, however the blizzard of transactions makes it difficult to quickly determine the status or financial value of a sale/policy/project at a given point in time <sup>pg 385</sup>.
     - There is more to life than transactions alone.
 Some form of a snapshot table to give a more cumulative view of a process often complements a transaction fact table<sup>pg 117</sup>.
+Even with a robust transaction schema, there is a whole class of urgent business questions that cannot be answered using only transaction detail<sup>pg 392</sup>.
     - Periodic snapshot are needed to see the cumulative performance of an operation at regular and predictable intervals<sup>pg 120</sup>, and cover all facts at a given snapshot date<sup>pg 113</sup>.
 You take a 'picture' of the activity at the end of a given day, week, month.
 Stacked consecutively into the fact table<sup>pg 120</sup>.
 Represents an aggregation of the transactional activity that occurred during a time period.
 Can include non-events.
 Good for long-running scenarios<sup>pg 139,342</sup>.
     - Accumulating snapshot are used for processes that have a definite beginning, middle and end.
         - Preferably short-lived processes<sup>196</sup>.